Wear Orange on Unity Day: CustomInk 5th Annual “Be Good To Each Other” T-shirt campaign

-PACER's National Bullying Prevention Center would like to thank CustomInk for its generosity and ongoing support.
-CustomInk's fourth annual Be Good to Each Other campaign, which took place between August and October 2014, encouraged students and others to take a stand for kindness and tolerance by designing and wearing custom bullying prevention T-shirts.
-This year's campaign was a tremendous success — 100% of profits from the sales of more than 10,000 T-shirts were donated to PACER.
-We're proud to partner with CustomInk as we continue our mission to educate and encourage communities nationwide to take a stand for kindness and tolerance.
+PACER’s National Bullying Prevention Center would like to thank CustomInk for its generosity and ongoing support.
+CustomInk’s fifth annual Be Good to Each Other campaign, which will take place during the months of September and October 2015, encourages students and others to take a stand for kindness, acceptance and inclusion by designing and wearing custom bullying prevention T-shirts.
+The 2014 campaign was a tremendous success — 100% of profits from the sales of more than 10,000 T-shirts were donated to PACER.
+We’re proud to partner with CustomInk as we continue our mission to educate and encourage communities nationwide to join together against bullying.

 FlagHouse, Inc. – Games, activities, equipment and more to help prevent bullying